nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_4.md

 # Continue Decorating

 The remaining rules need inputs and outputs so we can link up all the rules through to the final variant calling step.
-The Part 2 and Part 3 of video tutorials cover the remaining content by adding more detail to the Snakefile and wrapping up with the final workflow rule.
+Parts 2 and 3 of the video tutorials cover the remaining content by adding more detail to the Snakefile and wrapping up with the final workflow rule.

+!!! tip

+    We recommend watching the videos first and referring to the text for additional help!

 Part 2: Continue decorating the Snakefile